Online Classes for Grade 7-12

-In an effort to provide a quality online educational experience for our students, Park City School District and six other school districts have combined efforts to form a consortium called Utah Students Connect.
-The consortium will allow students in our district to enroll in online courses for original credit (not recovery or make-up credit).
+In an effort to provide a quality online educational experience for our students, Park City School District and a few other school districts have combined efforts to form a consortium called Utah Students Connect.
+The consortium will allow students in our district to enroll in online courses for original credit, credit recovery and grade forgiveness.

-After meeting with a school counselor, high school students may register for up to two online classes per semester.
+After meeting with a school counselor, high school students may register for up to six credits per school year online.
 Courses are free to the student except for certain instances (like Drivers Education).

 Final testing will be near the end of the term and will be online.
 Final tests will be taken at a proctored location within the boundaries of the Park City School District.